PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/boots_of_elvenkind.md

 Type: Item

 # Boots of Elvenkind
-_A wondrous item of ancient elven craftsmanship_
+_Wondrous Item, Uncommon_

-When these boots are donned, the wearer's steps are as silent as the night, no matter the surface they tread upon.
-Furthermore, they grant the wearer an advantage on Dexterity (Stealth) checks that require them to move without a sound.
+Whilst wearing these boots, your steps make no sound, no matter the surface you tread upon.
+You also have an advantage on Dexterity (Stealth) checks that require you to move silently.